Progesterone only pills (mini pill)

 You can buy the mini pill from ZAVA without needing an appointment.
 All you need to do is fill out a short consultation questionnaire.
 One of our doctors will review this questionnaire to make sure the mini pill is suitable for you.

-Hana and Lovima are mini pills that are available to buy over the counter.
+Hana and Lovima are mini pills that are available to buy over-the-counter.
 Both Hana and Lovima contain 75 micrograms of desogestrel in each pill.

-You can speak to your pharmacist to find out if you can buy Hana or Lovima.
 Your pharmacist will run through a few questions with you to make sure the mini pill is safe for you to take.
 This does not require an appointment and should take a short amount of time.

 Getting the mini pill through the NHS